 Overview

-Connor Smith helps clients navigate all phases of the litigation process in state and federal court and before administrative agencies.
+Connor Smith is a litigation attorney who helps clients navigate all phases of the litigation process in state and federal court and before administrative agencies.
+His practice includes commercial litigation, tax litigation, fiduciary litigation, and a broad spectrum of work with Alaska Native Corporations (ANCs).

 A fourth-generation Alaskan, Connor worked in the commercial fishing industry—first as a deckhand and then as a vessel owner and captain—before becoming an attorney.
-Connor utilizes this experience to assist participants in the commercial fishing industry in navigating a wide variety of matters, including Magnuson-Stevens Fishery Conservation and Management Act litigation, regulatory and tax issues, and others.
+Connor utilizes this experience to assist participants in the commercial fishing industry in navigating a wide variety of matters, including Magnuson-Stevens Fishery Conservation and Management Act litigation, regulatory compliance, and tax disputes.
+Connor also represents clients in the energy, mining, and oil and gas industries, offering strategic counsel on litigation and regulatory matters.

 Prior to joining Stoel Rives, Connor served as a law clerk for the Honorable Craig Stowers of the Alaska Supreme Court and as a judicial extern to the Honorable Morgan Christen of the United States Court of Appeals for the Ninth Circuit.